The Best Sugar Substitutes!

 God has given us a desire to be drawn to sweet foods.
 He made fruit to specifically meet that desire naturally.
 We are just bombarded with over-the-top sweet, processed foods today that make eating a juicy, crisp apple a chore.

 Learn to drink fruit smoothies without the stimulating sugars added.
-When partnered with a healthy low-processed diet, you will be surprised at how quickly your taste buds will become adjusted to the subtle, yet delicious, flavors of fruit.
+You will be surprised at how quickly your taste buds will become adjusted to the subtle, yet delicious, flavors of fruit.
 When choosing fruit, look for the fruit in season.
 Fully-ripened fruit contain a burst flavor that cannot be compared.

 Stevia is naturally sweet and contains no calories and sugars.
 It is a tasty way to add sweetness to your fruit smoothie without the extra 60-200 unneeded calories and sugar spike.